Birding in the Sandia

 Woodpecker

-may visit-- but be sure to look for this species up higher, as they were sighted at
+may visit-- but be sure to look for this species up higher, as they have been sighted at

-Sandia Crest in 2005.
+Sandia Crest since 2005.
 This is an interesting area to explore

 in any